wazuh/wazuh-documentation/source/upgrade-guide/upgrading-elastic-stack.rst

 Disabling the Elastic repositories
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-[*Elastic*] It is recommended to disable the Elastic repository to prevent an upgrade to a newer Elastic Stack version due to the possibility of undoing changes with the Wazuh Kibana plugin:
+[*Elastic*] It is recommended to disable the Elastic repository to prevent an upgrade to a newest Elastic Stack version due to the possibility of undoing changes with the Wazuh Kibana plugin:

 .. tabs::